nimish-gupta/blog/content/posts/2020-05-14-little-peak-into-functional-programming.md

 ---
 template: post
-title: Little peak into Functional Programming
+title: Functional Programming Laws
-slug: funtional-programming-peak
+slug: laws-funtional-programming
 draft: false
 date: 2020-05-14T11:00:24.041Z
 description: >-
-  This blog consists of simple learning in laws for various functional programming data structures.
+  This blog consists of various laws for various functional programming data structures.
 This blog will also contain a graph which shows the various dependencies between data structures.
-This blog can be used as a cheat sheet.
+This blog can also be used as a cheat sheet.
 category:
   - Functional Programming
   - Cheatsheet